MeltingShoe/iVenus/README.md

 Execute python code directly from inside Apple Notes!

 ### Install
 Just import the installation shortcut below and run it!
-It will clone the repo and import another shortcut called "Run iVenus Scratchpad".
+It will clone the repo and import another shortcut called `Run iVenus Scratchpad`.

 If you have iOS 18 I recommend adding that shortcut to your control center.